kabk/go-theses-17-manus-nijhoff/writings/thesis.md

 Bruce Sterling argued in 2014 that it doesn't make sense to still talk about the internet.
 That we should instead talk about GAFAM – Google, Amazon, Facebook, Apple and Microsoft.
 This makes perfect sense because these companies are now shaping the internet in very real ways.
 If you are not using one of GAFAM's services, your neighbor or government is.

 _Silicon_ Valley.
 It's interesting how this material came to stand for power.
-A kind of power that puts your personal ideals on the steering wheel.
-The kind of power that wants bigger boobs and that wants a faster computer.
+A material that puts your personal ideals behind the steering wheel.
+A material that supports bigger boobs and smaller computer chips.
+The Silicon has since long left Silicon Valley, but its legacy is still shaping the world.

 So these are the giants that design and implement our services.